Flavors, descriptions and tasting notes

 Dragonfruit It’s obviously one of our most unusual flavors– Yet it is one of the most daintily sweet perfumed and fruity that we’ve ever offered.
 Lush fruit and lively –this Dragonfruit exudes twin layers of fresh sliced watermelon and a dripping background of little wild strawberries –the kind you wish you could pick in satisfying quantities.
 [This is one unusual situation when the flavor is actually even better, even more friendly than the fresh fruit itself.
 While there are many varieties of Dragonfruit, this alluring flavor is very fruity, easy-to-enjoy and based upon the rarer Peruvian Pitahaya Amarilla –a yellow Dragonfruit].

 Key Lime Very nice bright, fresh and lively mix of sweet/tart lime aromas.
 And the taste is pleasantly focussed on the key lime once it has ripened and entered its “sweeter”/juicier stage.
 This shows off much more personality than just the bite of lime.
 The secret charm of this flavor is its pleasant focus on showing off much more tropical flavor than acidity.
 Whether you use the Key Lime on its own to flavor waters, or blend it with our other fruited flavors like Raspberry, or even bolster your yogurts, shakes or pies, this is probably the cleanest natural Limes that you can add to liven-up your recipes.

 Lemon (Meyer Lemon Style) Fresh-squeezed lemon and fresh aromas of lemon zest.
 Using a smaller amount of this in beverages will bring out it’s “forward” personality of refreshing lemon, citrus, the bite of shaved lemon zest and to some people a smidge of background orange.
 You can also use a bit to enliven other fruit flavorings.
 In baking and frostings this will add fresh lemon zest.
 [This was the most difficult of all flavors to “get right”].
-Be Careful: This is more powerful than the other flavor and it can “overload” very easily.
+Be Careful: This is more potent than all our other flavors and it can “overload” very easily.